What Causes Anxiety Attacks and Triggers?

 Learn to manage and cope with anxiety attacks

-There are many things that can cause anxiety attacks, and triggers for anxiety attacks can vary from person to person.
+There are many things that can cause anxiety attacks, and triggers can vary from person to person.
 One individual might have an anxiety attack because they are speaking in public, whereas someone else might have one in the middle of taking an exam.
-It may help to learn what your triggers are.
-Read on to explore some of the common reasons why people can have anxiety attacks.
+Sometimes, anxiety attacks are triggered based on traumatic events or other significant life events that cause anxiety.

 Medical problems

-Differences between anxiety attacks and panic attacks
+Anxiety attacks vs. panic attacks

 Getty/AnnaStills